nabinpkl/nabinpkl/README.md

 🛠️ &nbsp;Open to collaboration on innovative SaaS, AI-agent, and Web3 projects

-💬 &nbsp;Let's talk Product Desgin, Rust, zero-knowledge proofs, AI tooling, or anything in between
+💬 &nbsp;Let's talk Product Desgin, Rust, zero-knowledge proofs, AI tooling, or anything in between.

 ---